minhhoangbui/minhhoangbui.github.io/_posts/2018-10-8-ner-tagger.md

 title: NER-Tagger with BiLSTM
 author: hoangbm
 ---
-In the process of building news distribution platform for 24h News, we realize the importance of a Named-entity recognition (NER) Model.
-It helps us to identify the user's preference, then we could amplify the effectiveness of the platform.
+In the process of building news distribution platform for 24h News, we realize the importance of a Named-entity Recognition (NER) Model.
+It helps us to identify the user's preferences, then we could amplify the effectiveness of the platform.
 In this blog, we will explain our approach in more details.

 # I. Bidirectional LSTM-CRF Models